MastrMatt/PacPlatform/README.md

 -The game is made over websockets using the socketio library, fully realtime pacman -Never expect erros as a valid response to a valid query, leads to difficulties debugging.
 Errors sole purpose should be a signal that an unexpected event occured

 // !!
-TODO: Leaderboard, Friend Requests, Game state updates, and some client id logic
+TODO: e2e tests, documentation for backend / (some for frontend)